johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     “I am nothing but the average”, *Isaak* roars out at the start of this song.
 But I think he’s singing himself a disservice; this is better than average!
 At least, better than the average German entry in recent years.

-    Whilst the Germans have had success at Eurovision more recently than we have here in the UK – last winning the Contest in 2010 with “Satellite” by *Lena* – they've had a torrid time since.
+    Whilst the Germans have had success at Eurovision more recently than we have here in the UK – last winning the Contest in 2010 with “*Satellite*” by *Lena* – they've had a torrid time since.

     Will this [*Tom Grennan*-like](https://www.youtube.com/watch?v=SsdkvYdSzlg) track restore their fortunes?
 I've no clue, but I know I quite like it.